kyleskrinak/duke-blog/_posts/2020-12-03-drupal-multisite-on-a-dime.md

 ----

+* Continue to enhance our content editorial experience
 * Weekly meetings with the TCA&S Comm team
 * Tamp down scope creep as we scale
 * Synchronize core features and display across all websites